Dieser Beitrag enthält Werbung – advertising.

 If you hadn’t got it until now – Archer is dealing with family business which turns out no less intimidating and dangerous than walking among criminals, violent criminals knowing prisons intimately.
 Archer’s cases show that crime is everywhere and that even well-to-do families have their skeletons in their closets.

-The moment of evil and evil buried deep inside anybody is the main driver for the cases – and bad conscience as well as changing life situations are the main menace to the evildoer inciting him or her to show activity leading to an mostly private investigation.
+The moment of evil and evil buried deep inside anybody is the main driver for the cases – and bad conscience as well as changing life situations are the main menace to the evildoer when inciting some bystander to show activity leading to an mostly private investigation.

 (There are some movies, but I never thought that they could outclass the novels.)